Crack willow

 Physical control

-Dig or pull small plants out.
+Dig or pull-out small plants and seedlings

-Plant parts requiring disposal: all parts.
+Plant parts requiring disposal: all parts

-Contact your local council for appropriate disposal locations.
+Contact your local council for appropriate disposal options

 Chemical control